Volkswagen Touran Model Overview

 I Have A Vw Touran And While Driving From Work The Epc Light Indicator Came...

-About the Volkswagen Touran
+Volkswagen Touran Overview

 Literally a combination of Touring and Sedan, the Volkswagen Touran arrived on European shores in 2003 and almost immediately became the most popular compact MPV in Germany and one of the top sellers overall on the Continent.
 Looking like a stretched out Golf, the Touran offers versatility in both its interior space and engine choices.